q-maze/housingMktDataViz/Report/Final-Report.md

 ## Conclusions
 1. Key Findings and Use Cases
-   1. It was interesting to see that population density and
-   2.
+   1. Income is negatively correlated with Transportation costs (-.917433) meaning wealthier people tend to live closer to the city center and have less transportation costs overall.
+   2. Transportation is also negatively correlated with housing cost (-.532232) just not as closely correlated.
+Cheaper houses are further out which then require more transportation cost.
+   4. There are certain states that tend to have pockets of some of the wealthiest areas like Florida, New York, and California.
-   3. This tool could be very useful to users that are interested in relocating to different areas of the country for work or personal reasons.
+   5. This tool could be very useful to users that are interested in relocating to different areas of the country for work or personal reasons.
 It could also be useful to public officials that are interested in visualizing the affordable locations in their district, in order to promote new residents moving to those areas.

 2. Future Improvements
    1. Find more recent data to do a comparison of how specific metropolitan areas fluctuated since 2016.